tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/gitops.md

 - [Helmfile CLI documentation](https://helmfile.readthedocs.io/en/latest/#cli-reference)
 - [Generate K8s YAML Manifests for openDesk](https://gitlab.opencode.de/bmi/opendesk/deployment/options/generate-k8s-yaml-manifests)

-Afterwards, you can use the resulting manifests within an standard Argo CD workflow.
+Afterwards, you can use the resulting manifests within a standard Argo CD workflow.

 > **Note**<br>
-> When creating the Argo CD application based on the resulting manifests you must not use the `Automated Sync Policy`
+> When creating the Argo CD application based on the resulting manifests, you must not use the `Automated Sync Policy`
 > offered by Argo CD, as you have to manually ensure the applications are updated in the required sequence.

 ## Option 2: Helmfile plugin

-It is possible to deploy openDesk via Argo CD with community developed [Helmfile plugin](https://github.com/travisghansen/argo-cd-helmfile).
+It is possible to deploy openDesk via Argo CD with the community developed [Helmfile plugin](https://github.com/travisghansen/argo-cd-helmfile).

 You can find an example for this approach in the
 [Argo CD Deployments](https://gitlab.opencode.de/bmi/opendesk/deployment/options/argocd-deploy) repository.
-It contains an example Helm chart (`opendesk-parent`) to create Argo CD Applications via a Helm chart (`opendesk`) according to `app of apps pattern` and is using sync waves to ensure to required deployment and update sequence for openDesk is met.
+It contains an example Helm chart (`opendesk-parent`) to create Argo CD Applications via a Helm chart (`opendesk`) according to `app of apps pattern`.
+It uses sync waves to ensure the deployment matches requirements and the update sequence for openDesk is satisfied.